superseriousbusiness/gotosocial/README.md

 64-bit platforms require the following (now, very common) CPU features:

-- x86-64 require SSE4.1
+- x86-64 require SSE4.1 (for both media decoding and WASM SQLite)

-- Armv8 require ARM64 Large System Extensions
+- Armv8 require ARM64 Large System Extensions (specifically when using WASM SQLite)

-Without these features, WASM SQLite and media decoding performance will suffer.
+Without these features, performance will suffer.
 In these situations, you may have some success building a binary yourself with the totally **unsupported, experimental** [nowasm](https://docs.gotosocial.org/en/latest/advanced/builds/nowasm/) tag.

 #### BSDs